Last Updated on July 2, 2026 by Daniel Globe

 North of George Town on Great Exuma, Tar Bay Beach feels pleasantly tucked away, reached by a dirt road that can get rough enough to call for a 4-wheel drive after rain.

-Once you arrive, you’ll find a public beach with free parking, soft sand, and clear water set in a low-key, uncrowded stretch of coast.
-It’s the kind of place where you can breathe easier, stretch out, and wander the shoreline without feeling rushed.
+Once you arrive, you’ll find a public beach with free parking, soft sand, and clear water set in a low-key, uncrowded stretch of coast — the same setting that’s earned nearby properties the local “Millionaire’s Beach” nickname.

-- Quiet, open, and easy to claim for yourself
+- Quiet, open, and easy to have mostly to yourself

-- Good for beach wildlife spotting along the edges
+- Good for spotting shorebirds and other beach wildlife along the edges

-- Bring reef-safe sunscreen, water, snacks, and maybe local cuisine to enjoy
+- Bring reef-safe sunscreen, water, snacks, and maybe a picnic

 You won’t face big crowds or loud distractions here, just space to unwind and move at your own pace.